yegor256/sibit/README.md

 To send a payment from a few addresses to a new address:

 ```
-$ sibit pay KEY AMOUNT FEE SOURCE1,SOURCE2,...
+$ sibit pay AMOUNT FEE A1:P1,A2:P2,...
 TARGET CHANGE
 e87f138c9ebf5986151667719825c28458a28cc66f69fed4f1032a93b399fdf8
 ```

 Here,
-`KEY` is the private key,
-`AMOUNT` is the amount of [satoshi](https://en.bitcoin.it/wiki/Satoshi_%28unit%29) you are sending, `FEE` is the [miner fee](https://en.bitcoin.it/wiki/Miner_fees) you are ready to spend to make this transaction delivered (you can say `S`, `M`, `L`, or `XL` if you want it to be calculated automatically), `SOURCE1,SOURCE2,...` is a comma-separated list of addresses you are sending your coins from, `TARGET` is the address you are sending to,
+`AMOUNT` is the amount of [satoshi](https://en.bitcoin.it/wiki/Satoshi_%28unit%29) you are sending, `FEE` is the [miner fee](https://en.bitcoin.it/wiki/Miner_fees) you are ready to spend to make this transaction delivered (you can say `S`, `M`, `L`, or `XL` if you want it to be calculated automatically), `A1:P1,A2:P2,...` is a comma-separated list of addresses `A` and private keys `P` you are sending your coins from, `TARGET` is the address you are sending to,
 `CHANGE` is the address where the change will be sent to.
 The transaction hash will be returned.